 It’s got different brands-The two that are the most popular are Sculpey, my favorite, and Fimo, which is a little bit different, but also has most of the above advantages.
 Fimo has an interesting backstory.
 Apparently its original creator, a dollmaker from Germany affectionately known as “Fifi”gave the clay its name-“Fimo” is an acronym for “Fifi’s Original Modeling Compound”.

 I used Fimo for the first time when I was a junior in high school, but my experience was met with disappointment.
 I got a defective batch that crumbled right out of the package-what a bummer!
-So that turned me off to the brand, but little did I know at the time that if I had known about the different composition, I could have added a little water to it and brought it back into shape and softened it up-however, looking back, I think that particular batch was a bad one as the whole brick was in pieces, not just overly hard.
+So that turned me off to the brand, but little did I know at the time that if I had known about the different composition, I could have added a little water to it and brought it back into shape and softened it up– however, looking back, I think that particular batch was a bad one.

 Polymer would be best for you if you like making small-scale objects, and you’re looking for a product that’s versatile as well as adaptable.
 And you like the idea of making few changes to your objects.